jjlee42/northerlywind.github.io/_posts/2016-11-21-SfN-for-First-Timers.md

 * **Keep your eyes open.** Due to the aforementioned advice, I ended up getting more free time than anticipated, and was able to randomly wander around quite a few times.
 The most interesting things I saw at the conference were often not planned.
 A few times I ended up double-taking because the poster I just walked past was being presented by authors of papers I’ve used as inspiration for my work or read because they were doing very similar things.
 Additionally I ended up walking past some very interesting work that may not be relevant but were still cool to learn about.

-* **Budget for only a few posters per session**.
-For me, 3-5 posters per session was the sweet spot for really getting the time to engage with posters (15-30 minutes each).
+* **Budget for only a few posters per session.** For me, 3-5 posters per session was the sweet spot for really getting the time to engage with posters (15-30 minutes each).
 However ...

-* **Keep a back-up list**.
-In case the posters are busy or withdrawn, or maybe turn out to be less interesting than you anticipated, save a list of 5-10 others of secondary interests or friends if you get the time (which I did, frequently).
+* **Keep a back-up list.** In case the posters are busy or withdrawn, or maybe turn out to be less interesting than you anticipated, save a list of 5-10 others of secondary interests or friends if you get the time (which I did, frequently).

-* **Priority label**.
-With the above said, it’s super useful (if you’re over-organised like me) to label your posters by priority (you can export your itinerary to google calendar!).
-This gave me a quick way to see how many posters were essential per session and ration my time accordingly.
-It also let me (once) see which morning was worth missing by sleeping in after a late night..
+* **Priority label your itinerary.** With the above said, it’s super useful (if you’re over-organised like me) to label your posters by priority (you can export your itinerary to google calendar!).
+Sounds like overkill but this gave me a quick way to see how many posters were essential per session and ration my time accordingly.
+Perhaps most importantly, it also let me (once) see which morning was worth missing by sleeping in after a late night..

 #### Things to pack you might not have packed
-* **Notebook and pen**.
-Really, there were a lot of things I wrote down that I completely forgot I had looked at.
+* **Notebook and pen** Really, there were a lot of things I wrote down that I completely forgot I had looked at.

-* **Phone charger**.
-Due to frequent use of Twitter (and Uber/Lyft) I quickly ran out of battery many times.
+* **Phone charger.** Due to frequent use of Twitter (and Uber/Lyft) I quickly ran out of battery many times.
 Bring one with several charges.

 * **Coffee thermos.** I eventually abandoned this due to weight but in the initial few jet lagged days, it was a lifesaver to have a thermos full of filter coffee I topped up in the morning.